mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 Assistants, Grids and Guides
 ----------------------------

 With all this technical stuff, you might forget that Krita is a painting program.
-Like how when working with traditional medium, as an illustrator we can have all sorts of equipment to make drawing easier, Krita also offers a variety of tools:
+Like how when working with traditional medium, as an illustrator, you can have all sorts of equipment to make drawing easier, Krita also offers a variety of tools:

 .. figure:: /images/assistants/Krita_basic_assistants.png
    :align: center